hamzahmed05/Chainalysis/Questionnaire.md

-4. What are some other enhancements you would have made, if you had more time to do this implementation **other than the stated points mentioned, I would enhance the UX and UI elements**
+4. What are some other enhancements you would have made, if you had more time to do this implementation?
+    **other than the stated points mentioned, I would enhance the UX and UI elements**